Piano Concerto (Busoni)

 The Piano Concerto in C major, Op.
 39 (BV 247), by Ferruccio Busoni, is one of the largest works ever written in this genre.
-The concerto lasts around 70 minutes and is in five movements; in the final movement a men's chorus sings words from the final scene of the verse drama Aladdin by Adam Oehlenschläger, who also wrote the words of one of the Danish national anthems.
+Completed and premiered in 1904, it is about 70 minutes long and laid out in five movements played without a break; in the final movement an invisible men's chorus sings words from the verse-drama Aladdin by Adam Oehlenschläger.

+Premiere and reception

-The first performance of the concerto took place in the Beethoven-Saal, Berlin, Germany, on November 10, 1904, at one of Busoni's own concerts of modern music.
-Busoni was the soloist, with Karl Muck conducting the Berlin Philharmonic Orchestra and the choir of the Kaiser Wilhelm Memorial Church (Kaiser-Wilhelm-Gedächtniskirche).
-The reviews were decidedly mixed, some being filled with outright hostility or derision.
-A year later, the work was performed in Amsterdam, with the Concertgebouw Orchestra conducted by Busoni himself and Egon Petri as soloist.
-The century following its premiere has seen relatively few performances, owing to the large orchestration, complex musical texture, the use of a male chorus, and the staggering demands put on the soloist.
+Busoni intended to dedicate the concerto to his friend William Dayas, but he died in 1903.
+The first performance took place in the Beethoven-Saal, Berlin, Germany, on November 10, 1904, at one of Busoni's own concerts of modern music.
+Busoni was the soloist, with Karl Muck conducting the Berlin Philharmonic Orchestra and the choir of the Kaiser Wilhelm Memorial Church.
+The reviews were mixed, some expressing hostility or derision.
+A year later, the work was played in Amsterdam by the Concertgebouw Orchestra, conducted by Busoni, with Egon Petri as soloist.
+Dayas's daughter Karin, a pianist, performed the American premiere in 1932.
+The century following has seen relatively few performances, owing to the large orchestration, complex texture, need for a male chorus, and the staggeringly demanding solo part.